All Products

 Note

-We recommend that you create multiple vSwitches.
-This way, you can select multiple vSwitches to implement the multi-zone feature when you create an elastic container instance.
+We recommend creating multiple vSwitches.
+This way, you can select multiple vSwitches to implement the multi-zone feature when you create an ECI instance.
 This improves the success rate of instance creation.

 • A security group is created.
 For more information, see Create a security group.

 Security groups serve as virtual firewalls that provide Stateful Packet Inspection (SPI) and packet filtering capabilities to isolate security domains on the cloud.
-Each elastic container instance must belong to a security group.
-For more information, see Assign a security group to an elastic container instance.
+Each ECI instance must belong to a security group.
+For more information, see Assign a security group to an ECI instance.

 Procedure

-This section describes the key configurations and steps of pulling an image from Docker Hub to create an elastic container instance.
-For some parameters, only the minimum required or default configurations are used.
+This section describes the key steps to create an ECI instance by pulling the busybox image from Docker Hub as an example.
+For some settings, the default or simplest configuration is used.

 1. Specify the billing method and type of the instance.

-2. Select the region in which you want to create the elastic container instance.
+2. Select the region in which you want to create the ECI instance.

 3. Select a VPC and a vSwitch.